 Mona is meant to shift the focus of shopping from the merchandise to the customer by providing highly personalised recommendations.
 The idea is that the more you use Mona, the better it will work as it learns more about you.

 At launch, Mona announced integration with 100 sites including a wide range of retailers, among them Amazon, Gilt Groupe, Nordstrom and Barney’s.
 As a long-term goal the company wants to transform Mona into a third-party marketplace (like Amazon).

 To make relevant recommendations, Mona requests access to a user’s email, where it looks for e-commerce receipts to learn a person’s styles, preferences, size and other details.
 Customers are also able to give additional feedback by saying that they do not like something because of the brand, style, color or price.

-According to reviews on the App Store (so far Mona is only available for iOS) users confirm that Mona learns quickly and is able to offer brands and items that correspond to user’s tastes.
+According to reviews on the App Store (so far Mona is not available for Android platform users) users confirm that Mona learns quickly and is able to offer brands and items that correspond to user’s tastes.
 You should definitely check out our article about personalized recommendations based on mashine learning technology.